 Databases have always been the backbone of applications – both web and enterprise.
-You need to know not just overall statistics about your database, but you must also identify how database performance interacts with the network, operating system, servers, configuration, and even third party dependencies.
+You need to know not just overall statistics about your database, but you must also identify how database performance interacts with the network, operating system, server, configuration, and even third party dependencies.

 You're increasingly finding that in order to resolve issues with your databases, you need to identify long-running, unoptimized, poorly indexed, or heavily resource-consuming queries and isolate the source of the issue very quickly.